Black-chinned Hummingbird

 Key Features

-- Frequent tail-pumping motion while hovering
+- Frequent rhythmic pumping of the tail while hovering

 When You’ll See Them